RQC-HU/sum_dirac_dfcoef/README.md

   Compress output.
 Display all coefficients on one line for each MO.
   This options is useful when you want to use the result in a spreadsheet like Microsoft Excel.

-- --only-moltra

-  Print only MOs that is included in the range of MOLTRA.
-You should activate this option when you want to get compressed output (-c/--compress option) but you don't want to get the output that is not included in the range of MOLTRA.

 - -t THRESHOLD, --threshold THRESHOLD

   threshold.
 Default: 0.1 %
-  (e.g) --threshold=0.1 => print orbital with more than 0.1 % contribution
+  (e.g) --threshold=0.1 → print orbital with more than 0.1 % contribution

 - -d DECIMAL, --decimal DECIMAL

   Set the decimal places.
   Default: 5
-  (e.g) --decimal=3 => print orbital with 3 decimal places (0.123, 2.456, ...). range: 1-15
+  (e.g) --decimal=3 → print orbital with 3 decimal places (0.123, 2.456, ...).
+  range: 1-15

 - -a, --all-write